App Catalog

 On macOS 13 and later, the Catalog Agent autonomously performs app updates using an update schedule.
 This eliminates the need to create an update task/policy in your MDM solution.
 Updates can even be applied while the Mac is asleep so apps are fully updated once the user needs the app again.

-Please refer to App Management (PPPC) to make sure all update can be applied without user interaction or privacy errors
+Please refer to to make sure all update can be applied without user interaction or privacy errors

 Scenarios